cloudsriseup/Credentials/thesorrow_aws_terraform/README.md

 $ terraform apply
 ```

-Run `terraform destroy` when you don't need these resources.
+Run `terraform destroy` when you don't need the resources.

 ## Requirements